MoonGameLab/MeowUI/README.md

 Inspired by [CatUI](https://github.com/wilhantian/catui), but the core modules were heavily modified.
 Some inspiration was also taken from [LoveFrames](https://github.com/linux-man/LoveFrames).

-Currently based on LÖVE 11.4 MoonScript 0.5
+Currently based on LÖVE 11.5 MoonScript 0.5

+NOTE : You can clone the pre-compiled version from [master-lua](https://github.com/MoonGameLab/MeowUI/tree/master-lua) or get it compressed from release.

 #### DOCS